BrianHanke/lentil-bhgc/README.md

 ### Lentil-BHGC

-I created this to host Window builds of Lentil.
-I won't be changing any code or functionality.
-The only cosmetic change I've made so far is updating the wording of some tooltips.
-Will keep this current any time the official code base is updated.
+I created this repo to host Window builds of Lentil.
+I recently made some code changes that seem to allow Lentil to work with the most recent Arnold SDKs (7.2.2.0+).
+I don't have the time or resources for extensive testing, so use at your own risk.
+Feel free to report issues here!

 -----